 Find parametrised URLs manually by filtering your Internal URLs list for relevant parameters using the Adv.
 Filters feature.

-Other Indexing and Serving Rules
+Auditing less common Indexing and Serving Rules

 Sitebulb also detects a set of other, more specific indexing and serving rules, which you will find tabulated further down the Indexability Overview, within the Indexability and serving rules data table: